 Additionally, family members can be the underlying triggers themselves.
 Studies have shown that divorce, emotional trauma, and control issues can lead to mental health disorders in adolescents/teenagers.
 Additionally, codependence can lead to mental health disorders.
 If a parent or sibling is experiencing a mental health disorder or a substance abuse disorder, this can strongly influence the entire family to develop unhealthy behaviors and even a mental health disorder.

 Family therapy in the treatment of mental health disorders has been deemed successful.
-Family members are not only crucial during the initial assessment phase but are as equally important in the treatment and recovery phase as well.
+Family members are not only crucial during the initial assessment phase but are equally as important in the treatment and recovery phase as well.
 Family members need to learn about positive reinforcement approaches, healthy coping skills, strategies to prevent underlying stressors in the family dynamic, and skills to promote good behavior and academic performance.
 Recovery takes time, patience, and a positive family dynamic during this phase is essential for a successful recovery.

 Co-occurring disorders, formerly referred to as dual diagnosis, are two or more disorders that occur simultaneously.
 Substance use disorders such as heroin or alcohol addiction can occur with depression, anxiety, or bipolar disorder.
 Studies have shown that adolescents with major depressive disorder are twice as likely to develop a substance use disorder.
 Although it is difficult to determine which disorder presented first, the goal of treatment is to treat each individual disorder simultaneously.
 If one disorder is left undiagnosed or untreated, it can often result in relapse.
 Parents and siblings can also play a crucial role in the assessment, treatment and recovery process for co-occurring disorders